Zackriya-Solutions/MCP-Markdown-RAG/README.md

 ## 🛠️ Available Tools

+- `index_documents`

-- `index_documents` - Processes all markdown documents in a directory, creates vector embeddings, and stores them in the Milvus vector database.
+  - **Description**: Indexes Markdown documents for semantic search.
+Converts each file into structured vector chunks and inserts them into the Milvus database.
+  - **Incremental Indexing**: Automatically reindexes only changed files unless force_reindex=True is passed.
+  - **Arguments**:

-  - `directory_path` (string, required): The absolute path to the directory of documents to be indexed.
+    - `directory` (string, optional): The path to the folder containing .md files.
+Defaults to current directory.

-- `search` - Searches the vector database for semantically relevant document chunks based on a query.
+    - `force_reindex` (boolean, optional): If True, clears and rebuilds the full index.
+Defaults to False.

+- `search`
+  - **Description**: Searches the indexed documents using semantic similarity.
+  - **Arguments**:
-  - `query` (string, required): The question or topic you want to search for.
+    - `query` (string, required): Your natural language query.
-  - `limit` (integer, optional): The maximum number of results to return.
+    - `limit` (integer, optional): Max number of chunks to return (default is usually 5–10).

 ## 🚀 Installation & Setup